BSS-Research-Support/rwave-python/README.md

-# rWave-api - A Python API for rWave - remote wave generator for the neuroConn tDCS
+# rwave-api - A Python API for rWave (remote wave generator for the neuroConn tDCS)

 ## 1. About
 This repository contains the API to communicate with the rWave USB-device, developed by the Research Support group of the faculty of Behavioral and Social Science from the University of Groningen. *rWave* is a wave generator to be used with the remote input from the neuroConn TDCS.